Bearcats!: Production

 The series was created by veteran TV writer/producer Douglas Heyes who also served as executive producer.
 He wrote and directed the TV movie Powderkeg that served as the pilot film for the series.
 Episodes were shot on location in near Tucson, Arizona, and also in and around Santa Fe, New Mexico.
 Powderkeg was syndicated in the 1970s and frequently aired by local U.S. TV stations, and was the only episode of the series to be released as a VHS videotape.

-The series featured a number of well-known guest stars including Leslie Nielsen, Kevin McCarthy, Jane Merrow, Keenan Wynn, Henry Darrow, David Canary, Ed Flanders, Morgan Woodward, and Eric Braeden.
+The series featured a number of well-known guest stars including Leslie Nielsen, Kevin McCarthy, Jane Merrow, Keenan Wynn, Henry Darrow, David Canary, Ed Flanders, Morgan Woodward, John McIntire and Eric Braeden.

 For filming, the series used two full-scale metal replicas of first generation (1912–1916) Stutz Bearcats made by Hollywood car customizer and film car builder George Barris.
 While externally very close to the original cars, in fact they were built on custom chassis powered by Ford drivetrains and had modern four wheel brake systems for safety.
 The two replicas were very similar to one another, however the first built (and the one used for most filming) had a manual 4-speed transmission while the second had an automatic.
 Additionally, there was a slight variation in the location of the horn bulb and the pinstripes on the sides of the hood of the second car, so the cars can be differentiated while closely viewing the episodes.
 In addition to the two cars used in the series, Barris built and retained a third car for use at car shows which differed in many details and color from the TV cars.
 All three cars survive today, though Barris' display car has been extensively modified.
 The original Stutz Bearcat automobiles had been manufactured in Indianapolis, Indiana; the Stutz factory building still exists but is currently used as an arts and office complex.